-The Postsecondary Education Undergraduate Academic Record and the OMSAS Undergraduate Grading System Conversion Table display applicants’ academic records in a uniform manner and equate the various grading systems.
+The Postsecondary Education Undergraduate Academic Record and the OMSAS Undergraduate Grade Conversion Table display applicants’ academic records in a uniform manner and equate the various grading systems.

 OMSAS uses a 4.0 scale.
-Your grades will be converted using the OMSAS Undergraduate Grading System Conversion Table and the scale noted for your university in the table.
+We will convert your grades using the OMSAS Undergraduate Grade Conversion Table and the scale noted for your university in the table.
 Do not attempt to reconcile alpha grades to any of the percentage scales.